Philippa Spurway Interior Architect

 Foolishly Out in The Midday Sun

-I have natural strawberry blond hair and lots of freckles and knowing such people are the most susceptible to malignant melanomas, I now thought how stupid I had been to ever sit in the hot sun with my type of skin and hair colouring.
+I have natural strawberry-blond hair and lots of freckles, and knowing that people with my colouring are among the most susceptible to malignant melanomas, I couldn't help but think how foolish I'd been to ever sit in the hot sun with my type of skin type.

-The doctors told me to never go in the sun again or I would die.
-From now on if I am in a hot country I must stay out of the sun and be completely covering up whenever I have to walk about in the sunshine.
+The doctors were clear: I must never go in the sun again, or it could be fatal.
+From now on, if I am in a hot country, I must avoid direct sunlight entirely and be fully covered whenever I need to walk outside during the day.

 maxresdefault